San Francisco Bay Area

 Ghosh is the co-creator of the monthly Berkeley South Asian Radical History Walking Tour, one of the city’s most popular community history projects, telling the secret history of four generations of immigrant activists.
 The tour is based on original archival research and oral history, and attracts participants from across California.
 Her work has been featured in National Geographic, was voted Best of the East Bay, and received a national award from Asian Pacific Islanders for Historical Preservation.
 She was a lead organizer for the campaign to name Shattuck Avenue East “Kala Bagai Way,” the first downtown street named after a woman of color.

-She currently serves as the chair of the Berkeley Transportation Commission, and as the mayor’s appointee to the Planning Commission.
+She currently serves as the mayor’s appointee to the Berkeley Planning Commission and Transportation Commission.
 A registered California Landscape architect, she's spent a decade designing public parks, schools, and streets across California and brings her experience to her commission and organizing work to develop local solutions to the global issue of climate change.